unjulee/sensor_dev/manuals/manual_1.md

 Below, some example sections are given.
 Sectioning the report is meant to keep similar information together.
 Continue making sections as necessary, or delete sections if you do not need them.
 Feel free to add subsubsections to further delineate the information.
 For example, under the Experimental Apparatus section below, the EStaRS team might consider having sections such as "Filter Design" and "Filter Fabrication".

+Here we can talk about greyscale, openCV, also the relation from the turbidity sensor thing and how its not entirely accurate so we need to develop our own, how we dealt with offset etc, etc...

 ### Experimental Apparatus
 Explain your apparatus setup using enough detail such that future teams can recreate your apparatus.
 Make sure to explain why you built it this way.
 * Design (calculations, constraints)